Frequently Asked Questions

 A: No. Your current Canada Post mailing address will not change, so please continue using your existing mailing address to send and receive postal correspondences.
 Do NOT use your 911 Address on legal documents.

 Q: Who assigns the 911 Addresses and who will have access to my address?

-A: The 911 addressing information is assigned and maintained by the MD of Foothills GIS department.
+A: The 911 addressing information is assigned and maintained by the Foothills County GIS department.
 The addresses are shared with TELUS Communications, 911 Dispatch and Emergency Responders.